"I believe that people are good if you give them half a chance and that good is more powerful than evil.

 LOIS MEETS BILL

 Rogers also found a pal in Bill Wilson, and in 1913 introduced him to his sister.
 Lois was more than four years older than Bill and did not regard him as anything other than her brother's friend.
 But as the summers went on, she and Bill eventually found many common interests and gradually fell in love.
 The couple became secretly engaged in 1915 and married on January 24, 1918, before young officer Wilson shipped off to Europe in the First World War.

 When Lois married Bill, she wed an upstanding young man of good character filled with exciting ideas about his future.
-What Lois did not marry was a drinker.
-It was a great shock to Lois some months later when, visiting her husband in his New Bedford, Massachusetts station, his soldier friends told her about Bill getting so drunk one night that they had to carry him back to the barracks.
+She knew he experienced some depression, however Lois could not foresee that he would become a drinker.
+She knew that he had taken his first drink early on in his military career, but it was a great shock to Lois some months later when, visiting her husband in his New Bedford, Massachusetts station, his soldier friends told her about Bill getting so drunk one night that they had to carry him back to the barracks.

-When Bill left for England, Lois found work as an occupational therapist.
+When Bill left for England, Lois participated in an accelerated program to become an occupational therapist as they were in high demand during the war.
+She found work in this field both at Walter Reid Hospital in DC and in Brooklyn. occupational therapist.
 As an educated woman, Lois believed in being independent and making her own living.
 She worked at the YWCA and was promoted several times within the organization leaving in 1917 to assist at a school her aunt had established in Short Hills, New Jersey.
 She left that position to marry Bill.

 AFTER THE WAR